Large homogeneous submatrices: Applications

 The \emph{intersection graph} of a family of sets $\mathcal{F}$ is the graph with vertex set $\mathcal{F}$, where two vertices are joined by an edge if their intersection is nonempty.
 A \emph{curve} in the plane is the image of an injective continuous function $f:[0,1]\rightarrow \mathbb{R}^{2}$.
 In this paper, we assume that curves in our collections only meet at proper crossings, that is, if two curves $\alpha$ and $\beta$ share a point in common, then $\alpha$ passes to the other side of $\beta$ at this point.
 A \emph{string graph} is a graph that is isomorphic to the intersection graph of a family of curves.

-It is an open question whether or not the family of string graphs has the Erd\H{o}s-Hajnal property, but it is known that this family does not satisfy the strong Erd\H{o}s-Hajnal property \cite{PT06}.
-However, Fox and Pach \cite{FP2} proved that one can always find a complete bipartite graph of almost linear size in every string graph or its complement.
+In a very recent paper, Tomon \cite{T} showed that the family of string graphs has the Erd\H{o}s-Hajnal property.
+However, this family does not satisfy the strong Erd\H{o}s-Hajnal property \cite{PT06}, although Fox and Pach \cite{FP2} proved that one can always find a complete bipartite graph of almost linear size in every string graph or its complement.

 \begin{theorem}[Fox, Pach] Let $G$ be a string graph on $n$ vertices.
 Then either $G$ contains $K_{m,m}$ with $m=\Omega(\frac{n}{\log n})$, or the complement of $G$ contains $K_{m',m'}$ with $m'=\Omega(n)$. \end{theorem}